 The School of Engineering offers programs leading to the bachelor's degrees in biomedical, civil, electrical, and mechanical engineering and computer science.
 The general requirements are presented below and are to be interpreted as minimum requirements.
 Additional details are found under each department.
-The undergraduate professional programs in biomedical engineering, civil engineering, electrical engineering, and mechanical engineering are accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+The undergraduate professional programs in biomedical engineering, civil engineering, electrical engineering, and mechanical engineering are accredited by the Engineering Accreditation Commission (EAC) of ABET (www.abet.org).

-The school believes that all students can benefit by academic year and summer internships that provide opportunities for students to learn while doing actual engineering work.
-The Career Services Office and the school will assist all students who desire internships to obtain one.
+The school believes that all students can benefit by participating in academic year and summer internships that provide opportunities for them to learn while doing actual engineering work.
+The Career Services Office and the school will assist all students who desire an internship to obtain one.
 The construction concentration in civil engineering has an internship as an integral part of its program.
 The biomedical engineering program has a long history of placing students in internships with hospitals and research laboratories in the Washington, D.C., area and is expanding its industrial internship opportunities.

 Students may elect to pursue an interdisciplinary course of studies leading to the degree of Bachelor of Science in Engineering.
 This option allows qualified students to fulfill their specialized engineering course requirements in more than one department, including departments in the School of Arts and Sciences.

 A dual degree program leading to the degrees of Bachelor of Science in Architecture, offered by the School of Architecture and Planning, and Bachelor of Civil Engineering is available to students who want to combine the practice of architecture and engineering.
 Interested students should contact either the School of Architecture and Planning or the Department of Civil Engineering for specific information.

 Minor in the Humanities or Social Sciences